shazow/shazow.net/content/posts/urllib3-stripe-and-open-source-grants/index.md

 ---

-## Urllib3, Stripe, and Open Source Grants
+### Helping the future come a little sooner

-#### Helping the future come a little soonerSix years ago, I built [a better Python http library](https://github.com/shazow/urllib3).
+Six years ago, I built [a better Python http library](https://github.com/shazow/urllib3).
 It had then-novel things like connection pooling, thread-safety, multipart encoding, and more.
 Today, every Python user depends on it.

 Maintaining something for six years on my own time is not easy, even with [a slew of coping strategies](https://medium.com/@shazow/how-to-maintain-a-successful-open-source-project-aaa2a5437d3a).
 A few hours here and there, every week, and slowly it chugs along—largely thanks to contributors undertaking the bigger tasks that I can’t knock off in a quick afternoon.

 Last week completes my two week grant from [Stripe](https://stripe.com/) to work on urllib3 full time, and I’d like to declare that these weeks were a huge success.

-#### tl;dr:
+### tl;dr:

 *   $3,750 for two weeks of full time work at Stripe.
 *   51 files changed, 1809 insertions(+), 633 deletions(-).